 Due to deeply held cultural beliefs in some communities, women and girls can feel pressured to stay silent about their attacks, or even feel as if they themselves are to blame.
 They may not have the financial means to leave their partner, or access legal services, meaning many cases of abuse go unreported.

-But the Gauravi Centre offers the full range of services for survivors of violence - all under one roof.
+But the Gauravi Centre offers the full range of services for survivors of rape and violence - all under one roof.
 Many of the staff members at Gauravi are survivors of violence themselves.
 They often form strong bonds with the women and girls who access the services, keeping in touch for years to come, and providing sensitive, comprehensive care that helps survivors recover from trauma.

 The Gauravi Centre doesn't just provide aftercare for survivors of violence.

 It also runs outreach work in the wider community, in order to break down stigmas and change attitudes.
 This includes holding talks in schools and colleges where participants find out how to report abuse and what their rights are.

 Centre workers also train police officers to ensure cases are dealt with promptly and sensitively.
 They work with lawyers to ensure surivors get justice and perpetrators are held to account.
 Together, this sends a powerful message to community members about the rights of women and girls - and begins to break the cycle of violence.

 They also run programmes to help women become financially independent, including a scheme to train women to become auto-rickshaw (tuk-tuk) and bus drivers - a profession that is usually seen as male-only.
 And they support families to get government funding to continue girls' education, so that girls can grow up with a better knowledge of their rights.

 Rani's story: how survivors of violence now work to support others